Jasper2025/Basic-Algorithms/README.md

 BasicSortingAlgorithms.cs contains all the algorithm implementations stated above.

-Test.cs preforms these algorithms on a randomly 10 element integer generated array.
+Test.cs preforms these algorithms on a  10 integer randomly generated array.